 — Appleton Post Crescent 1853-1858, 1860-1866, 1920-1932, 1937-1940, 1958-1976

-The official site of The Post-Crescent has a small number of selected articles available on their website.
+The Post-Crescent has a small number of articles available on their website.
 You can search from their home page.

 Finding The Post-Crescent in the Library

-- The library keeps paper copies of The Post-Crescent for three months.
-Paper copies and microfilm are all on the second floor.
+- We keep paper copies of The Post-Crescent for three months.

 - Older issues of Appleton newspapers are available on microfilm back to 1853, located in filing cabinets along the north-east wall of the library.

 - Email, save to USB, or print copies of microfilmed articles on the reader scanner machines.
 Printing is $.15/page; email and saving is free.

 - Requests for a copy of an article should be made by letter or email.

 - We will look up articles but only when the date (or approximate date) is known.

 - We will try to find the article and mail it within a week.